danielurda/neurocomputing-pif/README.md

 If any of them is not installed yet, please proceed by installing them through the R command **install.packages('pck_name', dependencies=T)**.
 For example: **install.packages('caret', dependencies=T)**.

-Additionally, set the R working directory to the directory where the code and data is located in your computer through the R command: **setwd('/home/users/test/neurocomputing-pif/')**.
+Additionally, set the R working directory to the directory where the code and data is located in your computer through the R command **setwd**, e.g. **setwd('/home/users/test/neurocomputing-pif/')**.

 # Executing one example